BMW Supplies DHL with i3 Battery Packs for Electric Delivery Trucks

 There isn't word of how many packs will be used in a single unit, though it's hard to imagine that DHL would only choose to use one.
 The i3, for example, weighing under 3,300 pounds, achieves 114 miles of range out of a single 33 kWh battery pack.
 It is a fair assumption that the van being build will consist of a larger dimensional footprint than the i3 in order to support transporting local freight for deliveries, and as a result, will weigh substantially more.
 This could potentially indicate a modular battery design being utilized by the new Streetscooter van, allowing it to be a sustainable "all-day" freight vehicle with a single charge.

 It's an interesting choice to see DHL choosing BMW as its supplier of battery packs rather than a company such as Tesla, which has been pumping out batteries for quite some time in its Gigafactory.
 It is possible that the modular design that BMW uses with the i3 better fits the platform, are more cost efficient, or DHL simply sees a reason to use them above other manufacturers.
-Regardless, this is a win for a manufacturer that is boldly stepping foot into the EV game with a running start.
+Regardless, this is a win for a manufacturer that is boldly stepping foot into the EV game.

 - RELATEDDHL Plans to Test Self-Driving Trucks Next YearCompanies need to prepare for an autonomous future now, DHL says.READ NOW